Stepparent adoption family

 5. Obtain an Amended Birth Certificate

-Tip: I advise my clients that the adoptive parent does not need to have lived in Florida for any amount of time.
+Tip: The adoptive parent does not need to have lived in Florida for any amount of time.
 However, a minor stepchild must have lived in Florida for at least 6 months.

 Birth Father’s Rights in a Stepparent Adoption